 Julia Moss was born in New York City.
 She attended Hunter College there, graduating with a bachelor’s degree in classical languages and a master’s degree in music and drama.
 In 1913, she married Ted Buttree.

-Julia first encountered Seton at a lecture in 1918 and was introduced to him after the lecture, initiating a friendship and a collaboration which would last their lifetimes.
+Julia first encountered Seton at a lecture in 1918 and was introduced to him after the lecture, initiating a friendship and a collaboration that would last their lifetimes.
 Soon thereafter, Julia joined Seton’s staff and worked as his assistant.
 She assisted with organizing his schedule and his woodcraft activities.
 She was his close assistant and editor as Seton worked on his colossal Lives of Game Animals project beginning in 1919.
-During this period, Seton reduced his travel and lecture schedule to facilitate completion of the massive work.
+During this period, Seton reduced his travel and lecture schedule to facilitate the completion of the massive work.

 The following books were written or edited by Julia Seton.
 In addition to these books, she edited or contributed to several books by Seton, including several editions of the Birch-Bark Roll.